CREATE and CREATED cells

 and Y

-, they derive their shared circuit keys
+they derive their shared circuit keys

-and 'derivative key data' value via the KDF-TOR function.
+and 'derivative key data' value

 Parties SHOULD NOT use CREATE_FAST except for creating one-hop circuits.

-Additional data in CREATE/CREATED cells
+Additional data in the circuit extension handshake

 Some handshakes (currently ntor-v3 defined above) allow the client or the relay to send additional data as part of the handshake.
-When used in a CREATE/CREATED handshake, this additional data must have the following format:
+When used in a CREATE2/CREATED2 handshake, this additional data must have the following format:

 Field | Size |